-The Contract Price may be adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead\ and profit, associated with any of the following:
+The Contract Price may be adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead and profit, associated with any of the following:

 - a.
 Amount added or deducted as the result of a "Change" or "Construction Change Directive". - b.
 Differing site condition as defined in Article XIII. - c.
 Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - d.
-Changes in legal requirements or regulations that are effective subsequent to the date of this Agreement. - e.
-Discovery of hazardous materials not previously identified as set forth in Article XI - f.
+Changes in legal requirements or regulations that are effective subsequent to the date of this Agreement submission of CONTRACTOR's response to the RFP. - e.
+Discovery of hazardous materials not previously identified in Exhibit 4

+Project Design Criteria and Attachment B as set forth in Article XI - f.
 Discovery of archeological or paleontological sites not previously identified as noted in Article X. - g.
 Premium right-of-way costs and second appraisals as set forth in Article VIII.
 Only the actual premium right-of-way and actual second appraisal cost will be reimbursed.
 No additional amount for overhead, profit, bonds and insurance will be considered for this item.

-\Overhead: The operating expense of a business exclusive of direct cost labor and material.
+Overhead: The operating expense of a business exclusive of direct cost labor and material.

-Other than as provided above, the Contract Price shall not be increased for contract time adjustments or delay damages.
+Other than as provided above, the Contract Price shall not be increased for eContract tTime adjustments extensions or delay damages.
 Contract Price adjustments shall be documented by Supplemental Agreement signed by both parties and shall be reflected immediately in the Schedule of Values.
 No claim by the CONTRACTOR for an adjustment hereunder shall be allowed if notice is not given prior to final payment under this Agreement.